pavi38/CS-441-Parser/README.md

 I did not use chatgpt or any other large language model.

 # Known bug
-When error in while loop it gives the syntax error line number where the loop starts.
+When error inside while loop it gives the syntax error line number where the loop starts.